 The first online uninterruptible power supplies, developed in the 1970s, included an output transformer which stepped-up voltage provided by the inverter to a level compatible with the supported load.
 These systems were widely produced – particularly at the very top of the output power range.

 Advances in the power semiconductor and transistor technology, however, have enabled the development of transformerless UPS systems.
 Providing all the benefits of an online UPS system, transformerless UPS systems also offer improved efficiency, reduced operating costs, physical size and weight reduction, less noise, enhanced UPS battery life and lower capital costs.

 For these reasons, in 1995 Kohler Uninterruptible Power launched our first 3-phase transformerless UPS systems in the UK and Ireland, and these days our uninterruptible power supply product range is exclusively transformerless.

 Removing Single Points of Failure

-Standalone systems function exactly as described above – They provide the benefits of modern technology, and several units can be operated in tandem (known as horizontal scaling) to provide for a greater load.
+Standalone systems function exactly as described above – They provide the benefits of modern UPS technology, and several units can be operated in tandem (known as horizontal scaling) to provide for a greater load.

 The above image shows a PowerWAVE 9500DPA system with three 100kvA modules.
-As you can see, there is space for 2 further modules within this rack (vertical scaling), and it is also possible to combine six UPS units in parallel (horizontal scaling).
+As you can see, there is space for 2 further modules within this rack (vertical scaling), and it is also possible to combine six modules in parallel (horizontal scaling).
 In practice, this makes it possible for the product to accommodate power requirements anywhere between 100kvA and 3MvA (3000kvA) – Something that was practically science fiction in the not too distant past!

-Follow us on LinkedIn for regular industry articles & company information
+Follow us on LinkedIn for regular power protection industry articles & company information